One DnD 2025 Class and Subclass Tier List Breakdown

 5th Level Spells (Level 9) – D Tier – Tree Stride is easily one of the worst spells in the game, but Insect Plague can be ok.

-Master of Nature (Level 17) – D- Tier – It would be a miracle if your Channel Divinity was still relevant at this point, but potentially commanding a bunch of plants and animals could(?) be useful.
+Master of Nature (Level 17) – D- Tier – It would be a miracle if your Channel Divinity was still relevant at this point, but potentially commanding a bunch of plants and animals could(?) be useful in the right situation, but that’s going to be a really tough situation to make happen.

 Order